vishalcloudyuga/dcos-website/src/blog/2016-11-10_opsmx_canary.md

 ## Conclusion

 Continuous delivery and deployments at scale and velocity require new techniques to ensure the quality of production deployments.
 OpsMx-supported canary analysis provides automated scoring based on deep analysis of the service and cluster to help inform promotion and rollback decisions.
-Visualization of the results of the canary analysis make it easier to diagnose and reach root cause decisions faster.
+Visualization of the results of the canary analysis makes it easier to diagnose and reach root cause decisions faster.
 Developers can feed insights from previous deployments back into OpsMx analysis, further its increasing scoring accuracy.